What Is Matthew McConaughey’s Net Worth?

 Both Matthew McConaughey’s net worth and his Hollywood star power have experienced a major rise since his early days in show business.
-The ruggedly handsome actor will turn 48 years old on Nov.
-4, and he seems to be getting even better with age.
-Take a look at Matthew McConaughey’s remarkable career, his kids and wife and their charitable foundation — plus find out what’s next for him in the coming year.
+Take a look at Matthew McConaughey’s remarkable career and ventures.

-Matthew McConaughey’s wife, Brazilian model and entrepreneur Camila Alves, boasts a net worth of $5 million.
-That money should go a long way in Austin, Texas, where the couple lives and raises their sons Levi, 9, and Livingston, who is almost 5, and daughter Vida, who will turn 8 in January 2017.
+Matthew McConaughey’s wife, a Brazilian model and entrepreneur Camila Alves boasts a net worth of $20 million.
+That money should go a long way in Austin, Texas, where the couple lives and raises their sons, Levi and Livingston, and daughter Vida.

 Matthew McConaughey’s Movies and Career